-General operating costs totalled \$873,685 for fiscal 2009, which was 10 per cent lower than those incurred in fiscal 2008 of \$966,740.
+General operating costs totalled \$188,072 for the current quarter, which is 31 per cent lower than those incurred in the same quarter of fiscal 2009 of \$272,224.
 The decrease can be attributed primarily to lower stock-based compensation expense.
-In 2009, the Company recorded a \$191,719 charge to reflect the imputed non-cash cost of stock options to directors, officers, staff and consultants that vested in the period, which was significantly lower than the charge of \$324,926 in 2008.
-In 2009, the Company incurred higher professional fees of \$92,710 due to the preparation required for a financing compared to the amounts incurred in the prior year of \$65,327.
-Travel costs of \$71,006 were 13 per cent higher compared to \$63,015 incurred last year as more travel was required to the Santa Cruz property to initiate the drill program.
-All other costs were consistent with those incurred in the prior year.
+In the first quarter of fiscal 2010, the Company recorded a \$579 charge to reflect the imputed non-cash cost of stock options to directors, officers, staff and consultants that vested in the period, which was significantly lower than the charge of \$59,135 in the first quarter of the prior year.
+Travel costs of \$9,327 were also down, from \$40,092 incurred in the same period last year when more travel was required for a financing that was subsequently withdrawn due to weakening market conditions.
+Also in connection with the financing effort last year, the Company incurred professional fees of \$38,896 in the first quarter of fiscal 2009, compared to \$5,560 incurred in the current quarter.
+The Company incurred higher investor relations costs of \$71,523 this quarter, to raise investor awareness of the Company's new Coneto property, up from \$30,569 incurred in the first quarter of last year.
+All other costs were consistent with those incurred in the same period of the prior year.

-The loss in fiscal 2009 amounted to \$3,038,835 or \$0.06 per share, which is 49 per cent higher than the loss in fiscal 2008 of \$2,034,009 or \$0.05 per share.
-The increase can be attributed primarily to the higher exploration costs incurred this year on the Santa Cruz property.
+The loss in the first quarter of fiscal 2010 amounted to \$961,917 or \$0.01 per share, which is 29 per cent higher than the loss in the same quarter of last year of \$748,003 or \$0.02 per share.
+The increase can be attributed primarily to the higher exploration costs incurred this quarter on the Santa Cruz property.